THE DA’S OMISSIONS & UNTRUTHS 2018

 I take issue with several statements in the Suffolk County D.A.’s 12/17/18 press release regarding the evidence used against Ellis.
 My alternative viewpoints, described below, derive from my years of research into court documents and discovery materials, including police reports, taped interviews, and grand jury transcripts.
 At first my access (1998-2003) was courtesy of Ellis’s trial attorneys, Norman Zalkind and David Duncan; subsequently, I dedicated many years of volunteer efforts (2006-present) assisting attorney Rosemary Scapicchio in researching and preparing Ellis’s 2013 retrial motion.
 Additionally, between 1998 and 2007 I conducted interviews of multiple individuals involved in the case.

 D.A.
-Pappas states that, “The trial evidence and testimony in 1995 proved Mr. Ellis’ guilt beyond a reasonable doubt," and that jurors found "the case against him overwhelming."
+Pappas states that, “The trial evidence and testimony in 1995 proved Mr. Ellis’ guilt beyond a reasonable doubt," and jurors found "the case against him overwhelming."

 It's true that Terry Patterson was quickly convicted of Mulligan's robbery and murder in 1995, largely based on his fingerprints having been found on the exterior Mulligan's SUV -- or so police said.
 But the case against Patterson subsequently fell apart, and he was freed from prison in 2006.
 (More on the fingerprint evidence below, in comments about the Commonwealth’s nolle prosequi filing.)
 [Click HERE to learn why Patterson is now free (1).]